fwilliams/point-cloud-utils/README.md

-# Point Cloud Utilities (pcu) - A Python library for common task on 3D point clouds
+# Point Cloud Utilities (pcu) - A Python library for common tasks on 3D point clouds

 **pcu** is a utility library providing the following functionality:
  - A series of algorithms for generating point samples on meshes: